Octoberfest7/Inline-Execute-PE/README.md

 To terminate a PE that continues to run past the 'timeout' option, TerminateThread is called on the handle returned from CreateThread.
 This doesn't allow the thread to gracefully exit anything, so it makes sense that some things might break.
 I tried to mitigate this by implementing [thread hijacking](https://www.ired.team/offensive-security/code-injection-process-injection/injecting-to-remote-process-via-thread-hijacking), with the goal being to suspend the PE thread and redirect it's execution to the ExitThread() API.
 The hope here was that if it were the thread that started exit procedures (as opposed to being forcefully terminated externally), it might result in stdout/stderr continuing to function but I ended up having the same issue (as well as experiencing an inability to suspend the PE thread in the case of Mimikatz).

 Unable to mitigate this problem, I landed on simply preventing users from being able to continue to run the PE or load additional PE's into the affected Beacon (which WOULD result in a crash).
 This is another instance of Inline-Execute-PE falling short of where I would like it to be, but I settled for the fact that the Operator would at least still have their Beacon and be able to use it for normal functionality.

+### Inline-Execute-PE Data Structure
+A challenging part of this project was ensuring the availability of PE's loaded into Beacons to all CobaltStrike Clients connected to the Team Server.
+Inline-Execute-PE's data is stored in structures created by Inline-Execute-PE.cna, which must be loaded into each Client that wishes to use the tool; as a result, these data structures live within each client, not on the Team Server.
+If this data did live in a single central location (TS) it would be trivial to retrieve it from each Client and this whole thing would be a non-issue; were the CobaltStrike Team to formally integrate a capability like Inline-Execute-PE into CobaltStrike I am positive this is the direction they would go.
+But being this is a community add-on, we make do with what we have.

+There are a couple different scenarios we have to worry about when it comes to ensuring that each CobaltStrike Client has the latest, accurate data concerning PE's loaded into Beacons:

+1. New Clients connecting to the TS and needing the current petable
+2. Instances where only a single Client is connected to the TS and restarts CobaltStrike (thus losing the petable stored in the Client memory)
+3. Client A making a change to Inline-Execute-PE data which must be communicated to Client B

+A multi-pronged approach was taken to address these scenarios.
+To handle the case where only a single CobaltStrike Client is connected to the TS (and thus is the only entity that has the petable data), each time the Client alters the petable (peload, peconfig, peunload, etc) it also writes the contents of it's petable out to a local text file located in the CobaltStrike directory.
+Should the Client exit/restart, or when Inline-Execute-PE.cna is reloaded, it will first attempt to read from the local petable.txt file in order to populate it's in-memory petable.

+When multiple Clients are connected to a TS and a new Client joins (as per the Event Log), each Client fetches a list of all users connected to the TS and sorts it alphabetically.
+The Client that is first on that list is selected as the "Broadcast" Client, and after waiting 5 seconds (to allow the new Client to initialize and read it's local petable.txt) will send messages (Actions) in the Event Log for each entry in it's petable.
+All clients (aside from the Broadcasting one) will read these messages and update their petables with the broadcast information; this includes updating existing entries as well as adding any additional ones that their respective petables do not contain.

+Normal operations involving Inline-Execute-PE also rely on sending messages in the Event Log.
+When Client A runs peload, a message is broadcast containing all of the pertinent petable information; ALL clients update their respective petables by parsing these broadcasted Event Log messages using the "on Event_Action" hook.
+Changes are also made to Inline-Execute-PE data when peload and peunload finish executing their BOF's; these changes are communicated back by Beacon (e.g. after running peload Beacon calls back with the memory location of the pMemAddrs struct) and as such are visible to all connected Clients, which update their respective petables using the "on Beacon_Output" hook.

+These separate efforts combined result in Inline-Execute-PE being able to efficiently and reliably synchronize critical data between multiple clients.

 ## Credits
 This project would not have been possible without the following projects and resources which were referenced heavily and from which core parts of this project originated.
 Big thanks to the author's for their code and their vision.